ripsawridge/site/site/contents/_cma/2021/johann.md

 I'll be back to finish this peak, too!

+*p.s. - Michael found out that the movie should be about [Zsolt Erőss](https://en.wikipedia.org/wiki/Zsolt_Er%C5%91ss), a great Hungarian climber who died in a tragic accident in 2013 on Kangchenjunga.
+The movie should show up on Netflix at some point.*

 {% image /cmaimages/2021/DSC03260.jpg %}
 Michael (not me, the other one!) climbing somewhere above the Adlerhorst.